- Aims & ethos

-Our philosophy of education is based on a « character first » approach; that is, we strive to develop in children those qualities of greatness that will not only enable the achievement of academic potential but will also help in every other aspect of their life at school and, crucially, after school.
+Our philosophy of education is based on a « character first » approach; that is, we strive to develop in children those qualities of greatness that will not only enable them to achieve their academic potential but will also help them in every other aspect of their lives at school and, crucially, after school.

-At Agnes School we offer a service to parents to help them to form their children so that they grow up to be outstanding young men and women.
+At Agnes School we help parents to shape their children to become outstanding young men and women.
 This vision is underpinned by three fundamental commitments:

-A Partnership with parents: a practical working partnership with the family of each child where parents and teachers become allies in the shared endeavour of raising children they can be proud of.
+- A Partnership with parents: a practical working partnership with the family of each child where parents and teachers become allies in the shared endeavour of raising children of whom they can be proud.

 Partnership with parents

-Agnes School recognises that parents are the first educators of their children.
+Agnes School recognizes that parents are the primary educators of their children.

-Through a system of education which is personalised, we seek to integrate the pursuit of academic excellence, the acquisition of skills and the development of the pupil’s character.
+Through a personalised education system, we seek to integrate the pursuit of academic excellence, the acquisition of skills and the development of the pupil’s character.

-Agnes School is a family school, where the educational rights of the family effectively come first.
-The school seeks to assist parents to be more effective educators of their children and to provide for the overall development of the pupils.
+Agnes School is a family school, where the educational rights of the family come first.
+The school seeks to assist parents to become more effective educators of their children and to contribute their overall development.

 Agnes School teachers and staff are vital partners with parents in the child’s education.
 The basis of this partnership is a loyal and mutual understanding of each other’s complementary roles.

 The Personalised Tutorial System ensures that each child is helped to be the best person they can be.
-It facilitates the partnership between parents and school: the only way to ensure the children receive a holistic and efficacious education.
+It facilitates the partnership between parents and school: the only way to ensure that children receive an effective and holistic education.

-Parents also benefit from the courses IDF (Institut de la Famille) over education.
+Parents also benefit from the educational courses provided by IDF (Institut de la Famille).

-« Class couples » seek to ensure that fellow parents personally experience the warmth, concern and interest that is at the heart of the spirit of the school.
+Parent representatives help fellow parents to experience at first hand, the warmth, concern and interest that lies at the heart of the school.

-They take a genuine concern and interest in each of the families in their class and endeavour to personally connect with the parents.
+They take a genuine concern and interest in each of the families in their class and seek to connect personally with parents.
 They welcome new families to the school and assist them with settling in.

-Class couples ensure that support for families is there when this is needed.
+Parent representatives ensure that support for families is there when needed.

-In addition, Class couples facilitate discussion groups for the sharing of ideas in parenting.
+In addition, Parent représentatives facilitate discussion groups for the sharing of parenting ideas.

 Character development and human virtues